 What You Can Do

 - The best thing to do is avoid LED and fluorescent light bulbs and reduce screen time.
 Most experts seem to recommend only one hour of screen time a day for children.
 Others think that it's most important to limit tablet and cell phone use to that amount of time.

 - Use the "20/20/20 Rule."
 Screens that are held closer to the face (like tablets and cell phones) put us at higher risk of eye problems.
 When you do use tablets and cell phones, experts recommend that for every 20 minutes of use, take a 20 second break looking at something 20 feet away.
-This can be a very difficult rule for children to follow, so I recommend giving the child a kitchen timer.
-Set it for 20 minutes, and make sure you've given your child a specific thing to look at when he or she looks up.
-Have the child sing "Twinkle, Twinkle, Little Star" or count to 30 (for good measure) before they go back to staring at their screen.
+This can be a difficult rule for children to follow, so I recommend giving your child a kitchen timer.
+Set it for 20 minutes, and make sure you give your child a specific thing to look at when he or she looks up.
+Have the child sing "Twinkle, Twinkle, Little Star" or count to 30 (for good measure) before they go back to staring at the screen.

 - Get regular eye exams.
 Experts recommend children get an exam by an ophthalmologist or optometrist (not just a pediatrician) once a year.
 It's smart for adults to do this, too.

-If you or your child already wears glasses, ask your optometrist about putting a filter on the lenses that reduces blue light exposure.
+If you or your child already wears glasses, ask your optometrist about putting a filter on the lenses to reduces blue light exposure.

-If you don't wear glasses, but have significant exposure to blue light, you might consider what my neighbor (who works for our ophthalmologist ) recommends: Getting eye glasses without a prescription, but with a blue light filter on them.
-She believes in this so strongly, she had her niece (who uses a tablet at school) get some.
+If you don't wear glasses, but have significant exposure to blue light, you might consider what my neighbor (who works for an ophthalmologist ) recommends: Getting eye glasses with no corrective power, but with blue light filters on the lenses.
+She believes in this so strongly, she had her niece (who uses a tablet in school) get some.